XQuery

 #XML to XML Transformation

-Convert between XML formats — similar to XSLT but in a query style:
+Transform between XML formats in a query style, similar to XSLT:

 (: Convert a product catalog to an RSS feed :)